gAbelli/ytup/README.md

 # ytup

-A simple terminal user interface to quickly upload videos to YouTube.
+A simple terminal user interface to quickly upload videos to YouTube, built with [tview](https://github.com/rivo/tview).

 ![screenshot](./screenshot.png)

 ## Features

 - Upload a video from the command line.
-- Add an optional thumbnail.
+- Optionally add the thumbnail.
 - Specify the video title, description, tags, category, privacy status and upload time.
-- Import data from recently uploaded videos.
+- Import the title, description and tags from recently uploaded videos.

 ## Installation